henrysky/astroNN/docs/source/gaia_dr2_special.rst

 intrinsic brightness from their spectra).
 Here is the result

 #.
 First image, Anderson2017 is the ground truth and tested the neural network on individual spectra
 #.
-Second images, assume APOGEE Distances DR14 is the ground truth, tested the neural network on individual spectra
+Second image, assume APOGEE Distances DR14 is the ground truth, tested the neural network on individual spectra

 .. image:: gaia_dr2/fapc_gaia_test.png